Joel-Hudgens/MIPS-assembly-conversion/README.md

 ### Disclaimer
 It's important to note that the C or MIPS files provided in this repository are not standalone programs and require input values from a caller in C or memory in MIPS.

-Additionally, the provided files are for educational purposes and should not be used against any university academic integrity policies in any way.
-I am not responsible for such actions.
+### Usage
+This code in this repo was submitted to a university as a project.
+Please avoid using the code in this repo without proper citation.